Many Standard Dimensions, plus Custom Dimensions

 This sectional was made with one side being specially sized to fit the customers' wall.
 One of our many standard lengths was a good size for their other wall.

-Almost everyone between 5'0" and 6'2" tall seems to like our standard seating dimensions, with a 31" top (of cushions)-to-floor height (with 15"-high back cushions) and our 33" frame depth.
+(see at bottom of page for seating dimensions): Almost everyone between 5'1" and 6'2" tall seems to like our standard overall dimensions, with a 31" floor-to-top (of cushions) height (with 15"-high back cushions) and our 33" frame depth, together with a seat height of about 16" above the floor (30" and 36" frame depths can be ordered at surcharges).
 Taller people, as well as those who prefer higher back support, often like our 2"-higher back option (at $2 extra per inch of length).
 We also offer a 4"-higher back option, at $4 extra per inch of length, and a 6"-higher back at $6 extra per inch.
-These higher backs are still not high enough for a headrest for most people, but a pillow against the wall behind can serve well as a headrest.
-(For pricing and other considerations regarding back height options, see farther down this page.)
+These higher backs are still not high enough for a headrest for most people, but for alternatives for headrests click here .
+(For other considerations regarding back height options, see farther down this page.)

 seat with good support